 This paper is a product of the 'Origin of Biodiversity Workshop' organized by Chalmers University of Technology and the University of Gothenburg, under the auspices of the Gothenburg Centre for Advanced Studies (GoCAS).
 We are particularly grateful to the GoCAS organizers and facilitators, in particular Karin Hårding, Mattias Marklund, Bernt Wennberg, Sandra Johansson, and Lotta Fernström.
-We thank Johnathan Clark, Alison Cloutier, Phil Grayson, Kathrin Näpflin, Flavia Termignoni, Jonathan Schmitt, Simon Sin, João Tonini, and Pengcheng Wang for help compiling Supplementary Table 1.
-Thomas Couvreur and Tobias Andermann provided useful comments that improved the contents of this manuscript.
+We thank Johnathan Clark, Alison Cloutier, Phil Grayson, Kathrin Näpflin, Flavia Termignoni, Jonathan Schmitt, Simon Sin, João Tonini, Pengcheng Wang for help compiling Supplementary Table 1.